On highly regular strongly regular graphs: Concluding remarks

 For the category of finite graphs, the most interesting are $(m,n)$-regular graphs where $m\in\{2,3,4\}$.
 Here the goal is to find $(m,n)$-regular graphs that are not $m$-homogeneous and, if feasible, to classify such graphs completely, up to isomorphism.

+As was noted above, every graph $\Gamma$ is $(0,n)$-regular, because for every graph type $\bbT=(\emptyset,\iota,\Theta)$ the number $\#(\Gamma,\bbT)$ is equal to the number of embeddings of $\Theta$ into $\Gamma$.
+Nevertheless, counting subgraphs of a graph has been used as a global invariant for distinguishing non-isomorphic graphs.
+For instance, in \cite{KliKriWol14} subgraphs isomorphic to $K_4$ are counted in order to distinguish point-symmetric strongly regular graphs in three infinite families.

+We would also like to mention K.~Kov\'a\c{c}ikov\'a's Dissertation Thesis \cite{Kov15} about counting subgraphs in strongly regular graphs, where she, among other things, counts the induced subgraphs of order $\le 9$ in the putative Moore graph of valency $47$.
+Her methods involve the solution of huge linear systems of equations.
+It will be interesting to compare her approach with the one given in this paper.

 The $(2,t)$-regular graphs correspond exactly to the graphs that satisfy the $t$-vertex condition.
-There is a long-standing conjecture by M.~Klin \cite{FarKliMuz94}, that there exists a natural number $t_0$ such that for each $t\ge t_0$ all $(2,t)$-regular graphs are $2$-homogeneous (i.e., they are rank $3$ graphs).
-The largest $t$ for which the existence of a non rank 3, $(2,t)$-regular graph is settled is $t=7$, due to \cite[Thm.2]{Rei14}.
+There is a longstanding conjecture by M.~Klin \cite{FarKliMuz94}, that there exists a natural number $t_0$ such that for each $t\ge t_0$ all $(2,t)$-regular graphs are $2$-homogeneous (\ie they are rank $3$ graphs).
+The largest $t$ for which the existence of a non rank 3, $(2,t)$-regular graph is settled is $t=7$, due to Reichard \cite[Theorem 2]{Rei15}.
 Thus in Klin's conjecture we have $t_0\ge 8$.

+We should mention that the motivation to study graphs with the $t$-vertex condition comes not only from Klin's conjecture.
+The driving motivation to introduce the $t$-vertex condition was to distinguish the rank-$3$-graphs from other strongly regular graphs with the same parameters.
+In the times before the announcement of the classification of finite simple groups there was the hope to uncover in this way new sporadic finite simple groups.
+A typical example for the use of the $t$-vertex condition as a distinguishing invariant is \cite{Pas92}.

-$(3,t)$-regular graphs, up till now, were known only for $t=4$ (obviously, apart from the $3$-homogeneous graphs).
-These are known as $3$-isoregular graphs or as triply regular graphs.
+Up till now, $(3,t)$-regular graphs were known only for $t=4$ (apart from the $3$-homogeneous graphs).
 In this paper, the first cases of non $3$-homogeneous $(3,7)$-regular graphs are observed.
 Among the examples there are graphs whose automorphism group is intransitive.
-In view of Klin's conjecture and in view that $(3,t)$-regular graphs appear to be much rarer than $(2,t)$-regular graphs, it seems sensible to conjecture that there exists a $t_0$ such that all $(3,t)$-regular graphs with $t\ge t_0$ are $3$-homogeneous.
+In view of Klin's conjecture and in view of the observation that $(3,t)$-regular graphs appear to be much rarer than $(2,t)$-regular graphs, it seems sensible to ask whether there exists a $t_0$ such that all $(3,t)$-regular graphs with $t\ge t_0$ are $3$-homogeneous.
 This paper shows that if such $t_0$ exists, then $t_0\ge 8$.
 Note that every $(3,t)$-regular graph is $(2,t)$-regular.
-Thus, if Klin's conjecture turns out to be true for some $t_0$, then the latter conjecture can be answered using the classification of rank 3 graphs.
+Thus, if Klin's conjecture turns out to be true, then this question can be answered using the classification of rank 3 graphs.

-There is known only one $(4,5)$-regular graph that is not $4$-homogeneous---the McLaughlin graph on 275 vertices.
+There is known only one $(4,5)$-regular graph that is not $4$-homogeneous, the McLaughlin graph on 275 vertices.
 A computer experiment showed that this graph is not $(4,6)$-regular.
+Is every $(4,6)$-regular graph $4$-homogeneous?